BryantVail/Cpp_COP2224_70645_Fall2020/2021-Spring/Assignment6_22.32/Assignment6_22.32/readMe.txt

     4. preposition,
     5. article and
     6. noun.",
-  "should be concatinated to the previous words in a character array that's large enough to hold the entire sentence.", "The words should be separated by spaces",
+  "should be concatinated to the previous words in a character array that's large enough to hold the entire sentence.", // x "The words should be separated by spaces", // x "When the final sentence is output, it should
-  "When the final sentence is output, it should start with a capital letter and end with a period", "generate 20 such sentences."
+    start with a capital letter and
+    end with a period",
+  "generate 20 such sentences."
 ]

+pseudoCode:

+class SentenceCreation: {
+public returnRandomValueByIndex()
+};